Brandon Burton

-Brandon Burton (born July 31, 1989) is an American former professional football cornerback.
-Burton was selected with the 139th pick in the fifth round of the 2011 NFL draft by the Minnesota Vikings.
+Brandon Burton (born July 31, 1989) is an American former professional football player who was a cornerback in the National Football League (NFL).
+Burton played college football for the Utah Utes and was selected with the 139th pick in the fifth round of the 2011 NFL draft by the Minnesota Vikings.
 He was also a member of the Buffalo Bills, Cincinnati Bengals and Indianapolis Colts.
 He was the defensive backs coach for the Arizona Hotshots of the Alliance of American Football (AAF).

 Early life

 Burton attended Clear Creek High School in League City, Texas.
 He had 11 career interceptions.

 College career

 Burton attended the University of Utah, and was redshirted as a freshman in 2007.
 In 2008 as a redshirt freshman Burton played in 11 games, mainly on special teams, recording three tackles.
 As a sophomore in 2009, he started 12 of 13 games, recording 43 tackles and an interception.